 What locations are good for outdoor education in China?

 China is a vast country with a wide range of landscapes and topography’s, from the humid subtropic’s in the South to the Taklamakan desert in Xingjiang, from the soaring peeks of the Himalaya to the flat industrial rice fields of central china there is a wealth of outdoor environments to choose from.
-See some examples on our locations page.
+Visit our locations page to learn more.

 Why outdoor education?

-Environmental Education is, as its name implies, about educating people about the natural environment.
+Environmental Education (as its name implies) aims to educate people about our natural environments.
 This again ties in perfectly with outdoor education; where learning about the environment is the goal and conducting structured learning in the outdoors (outdoor education) provide the necessary catalyst tying facts to real world experiences.
-By why stop there?
-Let's tie outdoor and education and experiential education together.
-At Zen Quest we like to refer to this as holistic outdoor education or holistic education, a truly multifarious approach to education.
+But why stop there?
+Let's tie the outdoors, education and experiential education together.
+At Zen Quest we like to refer to this as holistic outdoor education or 'holistic education', a truly multifarious approach.
 We strive to get students involved in programs before they arrive by putting them in touch directly with local people to arrange their service projects.
 We also do our best to follow up on their learning when they return to school.
-Click here to go inquire about our outdoor education programs.
+Click here to inquire about our holistic education programs.